 A good network can work wonders for your freelance writing career.

 It seems counterintuitive that other freelance writers would be some of your best leads, but it’s true.
 I love my network of freelancer friends.
 We share ideas, are transparent about what we’re getting paid by different outlets, and we throw each other work.

-When I have too much work and don't want to take on a new client, I recommend some of my fellow writers.
-I share entry-level work with Freelance Writer Academy students regularly.
-Your freelance rates will improve over time, but at the beginning, you might end up with a little less, and if you can get a gig that will pay and give you a portfolio piece, that's extremely valuable at the beginning.
-Finally, if a client approaches me to write about something I'm not interested in or knowledgeable about, I can recommend one of my writer friends who does cover it.
+I recommend some of my fellow writers when I have too much work and don’t want to take on a new client.
+I share entry-level work with others.
+Your freelance rates will improve over time, but at the beginning, you might end up with a little less, and if you can get a gig that will pay and give you a portfolio piece, that’s extremely valuable at the beginning.
+Finally, if a client approaches me to write about something I’m not interested in or knowledgeable about, I can recommend one of my writer friends who does cover it.
 I was recently asked to help write a grant.
-This isn't my area of expertise.
+This isn’t my area of expertise.
 So I connected the client with someone who has a grant-writing track record.

 Your network can help you find gigs and provide moral support.
 Build a network of other writers, and include editors, business owners, and others who can be references and keep their ears to the ground.

 It can take time to build up your freelance writing business.
 So, keep at it.
 Persist through the rejected pitches and keep moving forward.
 Continue writing and applying for gigs.

 When I started, I barely made enough to cover our groceries.
 However, I kept it up.
 I kept practicing, refining, and applying.
 Eventually, I got to the point where clients started coming to me.
 Today, I make six figures as a freelancer and live a flexible lifestyle that I enjoy.

 As you figure out how to start freelance writing, here are a few tips that can help.
 Including some learned by hard experience.